-I’m an outdoor sports enthusiast.
-I daydream of living the thrill filled life of an adventure athlete, but my humble athleticism, among other things, keeps me planted firmly in workaday suburban reality.
+But I am an outdoor sports enthusiast.
+While I daydream of living the thrill filled life of an adventure athlete, my lack of ability keeps me planted firmly in workaday suburban reality.
 I’m no longer a kid without responsibilities, but I’ve been blessed with a great job and a great life.
 So, now my mission is to to maximize enjoying myself outside while I “keep my day job”.

 This blog will keep me accountable to the goal of fitting in as much mountain biking, or other outdoor adventures in to my work week and weekends as possible.